Welcome!

 • Middle notes: herbaceous spices, Comoros Island palmarosa, Tuscan orris root, Grasse jasmine absolute, Indian tuberose, Florentine iris, Brazilian palisander rosewood and Nossi-Be ylang-ylang

-• Base notes: Omani frankincense, balsam, Sudanese myrrh absolute, raspberry, leather, tonkin musk, Somalian opoponax
+• Base notes: Omani frankincense, balsam, Sudanese myrrh absolute, raspberry, leather, Tonkin musk, Somalian opoponax

-CLICK HERE TO FIND CIARA BY REVSON
+CLICK HERE TO FIND CIARA BY REVSON ON EBAY!

 Bottles and Ancillary Products: